There’s no denying it: All countries are different. But believe it or not, Japan is somehow more different than most.

 Children are required to have their own passports in order to be allowed to travel to and around Japan.
 You will also need to carry the passport with you when you travel on trains as you might be required to show it.

 There are no mandatory vaccinations for a child to travel to Japan.
 That said, it’s vital to ensure that your baby is up to date with his/her vaccines for his/her own good.

 3. Don’t Pack Too Much!

-So, try to minimise and to pack as light as you can.
+Try to minimise and to pack as light as you can.
 Really think hard about which items you will really need.
 (We have a full list of the best baby travel gear that you might find helpful).

-You will also need to be able to fit the luggage in the luggage compartment above your seat (see photo above to see how much space you have – not much!)
+You will also need to be able to fit the luggage in the luggage compartment above your seat (see photo above to see how much space you have – not much!).

-TIP: If, like us, you find that it was way too hard to drag all your luggage from one destination to the next, here is a handy tip.
-Japan has a luggage forwarding system.
+Tip: If, like us, you find that it was way too hard to drag all your luggage from one destination to the next, here is a handy tip: Japan has a luggage forwarding system!

-Essentially you can organize and pay for your luggage to be collected from your hotel in one city and dropped off at your hotel in the next city.
+Essentially, you can organize and pay for your luggage to be collected from your hotel in one city and dropped off at your hotel in the next city.
 You can do this at the hotel reception.
 We thought the prices were pretty reasonable (nothing in Japan is cheap).

 Important to note that the process typically works overnight, so you will have your bag the next day (depending on how far they have to travel).
 So we always took our essentials in one suitcase and only carried that suitcase with us.
 You can learn more about this forwarding system here.